 Abe M. Zarem

-After World War II, alumnus Abe M. Zarem’s work while heading the Basic Research Electronic Section of the U.S. Naval Ordnance Test Station opened the new field of micro-time physics.
-He is founder and managing director of the technological consultancy Frontier Associates and is founder, CEO, and chair emeritus of Electro-Optical Systems.
+After World War II, Abe M. Zarem’s work while heading the Basic Research Electronic Section of the United States Naval Ordnance Test Station opened the new field of micro-time physics.
+He is founder and managing director of the technological consultancy Frontier Associates and is founder, chief executive officer, and chair emeritus of Electro-Optical Systems.
 Founder of Xerox Development Corporation, Zarem is recognized for his contributions to entrepreneurial technology transfer, strategic business development, and a variety of R&D activities.